florian-dehe/brainstorm-me/README.md

 ## Release History

 * 0.0.1
-    * Work in progress
+    * Basic brainstorming API working with unit tests.
-    * Basic API working
+    * First popup implementation in Preact with loading of ideas.

 ## Author & License